Gregpk55/meet/README.md

 events for a specific city using the Google Calendar API.
 The app combines the advantages of serverless architecture and PWAs, offering instant loading, offline support, push notifications, and cross-platform compatibility.

+<h2>Serverless Explanation</h2>

+The Meet App uses Google's Calander API and AWS Lambda to provide users with a platform to show upcoming and current events in thier selected city.
+Using Google Calandar, users have access to Google's database of current events and information on those events.
+AWS Lambda is foundation of the serverless system, allowing effecient and scalable functions.
+Together providing a serverless application showing events and details.

 <h2>Key Features</h2>

 - Filter events by city.